sensu/sensu-docs/content/sensu-enterprise/3.1/integrations/pagerduty.md

 ## Overview

 Create and resolve [PagerDuty][2] incidents for events.
-After [configuring a service in PagerDuty][3], configure the handler (integration) with the provided service key.
+After [configuring a service in PagerDuty for Events API v2][3], configure the handler (integration) with the provided integration key.

 ## Configuration